Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in seven of their past 10 games and won four of those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over four times.
+- In three games as the underdog over the last 10 matchups, the Diamondbacks have posted a mark of 2-1.

+- When it comes to the over/under, the Diamondbacks and their foes are 5-5-0 in their previous 10 contests.

-- In their last game with a spread, the Diamondbacks covered the spread.
+- The Diamondbacks have covered the runline in the one of their previous 10 games that had a set spread.

 Diamondbacks Betting Records & Stats

-- The implied moneyline probablility in this matchup gives the Diamondbacks a 65.5% chance to win.

-- Arizona has played in 44 games with a set over/under, and have combined with its opponents to go over the total 22 times (22-21-1).
+- Arizona's games have gone over the total in 23 of its 45 chances.

-- The Diamondbacks have had a run line set for just two games this season, and covered in both.
+- The Diamondbacks have played just two games with a spread this season and covered in each game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.